-This type of conformity leads people to change their beliefs and attitudes due to a desire to be like others.
-Internalization may lead to conformity out of the best interests of the individual themselves, but may also lead to conformity out of the best interests of the groups they identify with.
+This type of conformity leads people to change their beliefs and attitudes because they desire to be like others.
+Internalization may lead to conformity out of the best interests of the individual.
+It may also lead to conformity out of the best interests of the groups they identify with.

 What Causes Conformity?

-People conform for a variety of reasons, some of which can be positive and some of which can be negative.
+People conform for various reasons, some of which can be positive and some negative.
 According to researchers, there are two primary reasons why people engage in conformity:

 On the positive side, conformity can be a way to learn what to do in different situations and settings.
-If you are looking to people who are more informed and experienced, it can be helpful for guiding your own actions.
+If you are looking for people who are more informed and experienced, it can help guide your own actions.
 People tend to engage in information conformity when they lack knowledge or experience.
 They may also change their behavior to avoid looking foolish or incorrect.

 Conformity can also be influenced by social norms and expectations.
 The desire to fit in with groups and avoid being singled out for going against the status quo can also be a powerful motivation for conformity.

-People may engage in normative conformity when they want to avoid being punished, ridiculed, or excluded for standing out from the crowd.
+People may engage in normative conformity to avoid being punished, ridiculed, or excluded for standing out from the crowd.
 They may also conform in ways designed to get others from the group to like or approve of them.